carstenjaksch/kirby/README.md

+**Important:** This starterkit ignores the `site/plugins` folder to keep plugins installed via Composer out of your project repository.

+If you want to add plugins that don't use Composer, please exclude them from this rule as described in the `.gitignore` file.

 <img src="http://getkirby.com/assets/images/github/plainkit.jpg" width="300">

 **Kirby: the CMS that adapts to any project, loved by developers and editors alike.**
 The Plainkit is a minimal Kirby setup with the basics you need to start a project from scratch.
 It is the ideal choice if you are already familiar with Kirby and want to start step-by-step.

 You can learn more about Kirby at [getkirby.com](https://getkirby.com).

 ### Try Kirby for free
 You can try Kirby and the Plainkit on your local machine or on a test server as long as you need to make sure it is the right tool for your next project. … and when you’re convinced, [buy your license](https://getkirby.com/buy).

 ### Get going
 Read our guide on [how to get started with Kirby](https://getkirby.com/docs/guide/quickstart).

 You can [download the latest version](https://github.com/getkirby/plainkit/archive/main.zip) of the Plainkit.
 If you are familiar with Git, you can clone Kirby's Plainkit repository from Github.

     git clone https://github.com/getkirby/plainkit.git